 Discussions: Discussions represent the interactive component of this course.
 The graded topics are related to the readings, presentations, and/or current events taking place in government today.
 These forums are a way of exchanging information with your fellow students.
-You will receive a grade for your thoughtful participation in the discussions associated with each of the topics "Participation" means that for each topic, you should post an Initial Post (a minimum of 250 words) as well as a Response Post to 2 other students (a minimum of 150 words each) for full credit.
+You will receive a grade for your thoughtful participation in the discussions associated with each topic.
+"Participation" means that for each topic, you should post an Initial Post (a minimum of 250 words) as well as a Response Post to 2 other students (a minimum of 150 words each) for full credit.
 A grading rubric for the discussion forums will be provided in Brightspace.
 DO NOT WAIT until the end of the unit to begin posting.
 The initial post is due before the response posts.
-All response posts are due by 11:59pm on the last day of the unit.
+All response posts are due by 11:59 pm on the unit's last day.
 Pay close attention to due dates!
-Follow the discussion guidelines posted in the getting started section of the course.
+Follow the discussion guidelines posted in the Getting Started section of the course.